mahde232/tic-tac-toe/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## The assignment

+>We are going to build a tic-tac-toe game with React
+>I’ve broken down the assignment in two sections.
+>Section 1 deals with the basics of the game.
+>Section 2 deals with time travel.

 ## Thought proccess

 It all began by splitting the game into big components, mainly: